floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Online via the website of the Clerk of the Circuit Court

 A nominal fee may apply during the process of each request.
-This processing fee varies from county to county and the channel through which the request is made.
-Address and contact information of all Circuit Courts in Florida is available online on the Florida Circuit Court website.
+This processing fee varies from county to county and depends on the channel through which the request is made.
+The address and contact information of all Circuit Courts in Florida are available online on the Florida Circuit Court website.

 The Florida Bureau of Vital Statistics also provides copies of Florida divorce certificates.
 It has records dated as far back as June 6, 1927.
-The process of request involves the payment of a $5 fee or $10 to expedite the request.
+The request process involves paying a $5 fee or $10 to expedite the request.
 An extra $4 may be paid for additional certified copies in the same order.
 Where the exact year is unknown, a search fee of $2 per calendar year may apply.

-Requests may be delivered to the Bureau of Vital Statistics either in person or by mail.
-Either way, it is necessary to complete the Application for Dissolution of Marriage form and submit it together with the required fee.
-Generally, the processing time is between 3 to 5 working days, excluding shipping time.
-Note, records prior to 1970 require additional processing time.
-For rush orders, the requesters are required to indicate ‘RUSH’ outside the envelope for the sake of identification.
+Requests may be delivered to the Bureau of Vital Statistics in person or by mail.
+Either way, completing the Application for Dissolution of Marriage form and submitting it with the required fee is necessary.
+Generally, the processing time is between 3 and 5 working days, excluding shipping time.
+Note, records before 1970 require additional processing time.
+For rush orders, the requesters are required to indicate 'RUSH' outside the envelope for the sake of identification.

-Requestors may pay in the form of cash, money order, check, or card (Visa and Mastercard) for walk-in orders.
-Mail-in orders require a check or money order made payable to ‘Vital Statistics.’
+Requesters may pay in cash, money order, check, or card (Visa and Mastercard) for walk-in orders.
+Mail-in orders require a check or money order payable to 'Vital Statistics.'

 Who Can Obtain Divorce Records in Florida?

-Copies of Florida divorce records containing non-confidential information can be requested and obtained by the general public.
-However, authorized copies containing confidential information such as Divorce Decrees and Certificates can only be obtained by;
+Generally, members of the public may obtain copies of Florida divorce records containing non-confidential information.
+However, authorized copies containing confidential information, such as Divorce Decrees and Certificates, are typically only accessible to:

 • The parties involved in the divorce case